tuxalin/THST/README.md

     rtree.overlaps(searchBox.min, searchBox.max, results);
     rtree.contains(searchBox.min, searchBox.max, results);

-    // to be used only if inserted points into the tree rtree.within(searchBox.min, searchBox.max, results);
+    // to be used only if the values inserted are represented by points rtree.within(searchBox.min, searchBox.max, results);

     // hierachical query that will break the search if a node is fully contained